Ultramarathon Nutrition Guide: What to eat before, during, and after an Ultra

 Weight in kilos = carbohydrates per hour you need to consume

 In my case, I weigh 51 kilos, so I need to consume 51 grams of carbohydrates per hour during my races.
-It’s important to know that I am not talking about calories but grams of carbohydrates
+It’s essential to note that I am referring to grams of carbohydrates, not calories

-No matter what you choose to consume, you need to ensure to take your total grams of carbs each hour to have a consistent energy flow.
+Regardless of what you choose to consume, ensure that you track your total carbs each hour to maintain a consistent energy flow.

-On the back of each product, there is a nutrition label for your reference.
+On the back of each product, a nutrition label is provided for your reference.

-When checking, be sure you pay attention to the serving size the nutrition facts are representing.
-It’s easy to misread a label as sometimes it refers to a larger quantity of the product in the actual packet.
+When checking, be sure you pay attention to the serving size the nutrition facts represent.
+It’s easy to misread a label, as sometimes it refers to a larger quantity of the product in the actual packet.
 This could inadvertently throw off your entire plan.

 Ultramarathon nutrition